 - Blockchain processors.
 This module is responsible for blockchain integrations and provides access to cryptocurrency operations.

 - Card processors.
-An additional module if you want to reach more users and offer a crypto exchange for fiat money.
-It’s the block of integrations with the banks or PSP service providers, such as PayPal in the US and Europe, and Alipay in Asia.
+An additional module if you want to reach more users and offer a crypto exchange for fiat.
+It’s the block of integrations with the financial institutions – banks or PSP service providers, such as PayPal in the US and Europe, and Alipay in Asia.

 - Admin module.
 Here you manage depersonalized users, transactions (and fix suspended transactions), and the exchange itself (you handle fees, commission, etc.).
 There are two points you should pay special attention to hedging and interacting with your liquidity provider.